Manikandan-16/Selenium/README.md

 # Selenium

-Repository for my Selenium Trainig.
+Personal Repository for my assignments & works as part of my Selenium Training.